shy2net/nodejs-angular-starter/README.md

     npm run build:node

-The output will be projected into the `out` directory.
+The output will be projected into the `dist` directory.

 ### Angular as standalone